Texas extends childcare funding for essential employees

 Frontline workers in the ongoing fight against COVID-19 may soon get assistance from the state in taking care of their own.
-Earlier this week, the state rolled out a new program aimed at financing childcare for essential workers throughout the state.
+Last week, the state rolled out a new program aimed at financing childcare for essential workers throughout the state.

 Under the new Essential Worker Child Care program, the state will provide full funding for workers in essential positions ranging from pharmacy and healthcare to essential manufacturing and construction.